3saster/fullscrn_huds/readme.txt

 * CHANGELOG *

-> Version 5.X.X (XXX XX, 2020)
+> Version 5.1.7 (Mar 17, 2020)
-  [ALL] Stats: Powerup timers no longer display when the stats are turned off but the powerup position is not off [HERETIC] Split mode: Added invulnerability indicator ("LIFE" and "ARMOR" labels turn golden) [HERETIC] Split mode: Improved transparency for key icons
+  [ALL] Stats: Powerup timers no longer display when the stats are turned off while powerup position is on [ALL] Automap: Option to apply "Traditional Doom/Raven/Strife" colors to normal/overlay automap [HERETIC] Split mode: Added invulnerability indicator ("LIFE" and "ARMOR" labels turn golden) [HERETIC] Split mode: Improved transparency for key icons